 Labrador Retriever Characteristics

-Labrador retriever or commonly called ‘Lab,’ is a British dog breed named after the very land in which it was developed – Labrador.
-One of the most popular dog breeds in the entire world, these are friendly, active, intelligent, and affectionate dogs.
-Initially used for sporting and hunting, Labs are now commonly kept as companions.
+Labrador Retrievers, or ‘Labs,’ are named after the area in Britain where the breed first originated – Labrador.
+Labs are one of the most popular dog breeds in the entire world; beloved because of their friendly, active, intelligent, and affectionate natures.
+While these sweet pups were initially used for sporting and hunting, Labs are now kept as companions more often than not.

 What is the price of a Labrador Retriever?